leparlon/WormBrain/README.md

 1. Add the `WormNode` to your scene.
 2. Customize the worm's properties in the inspector.
 3. Worm will "colide" with any Area2D, and will eat any that is part of the group "worm_food"
-4. This thing is stuborn, so a wall is a mere suggestion to it.
+4. This thing is stuborn, so a wall is a just a suggestion.
 If you want to contain the worm, make sure to decrease the limiting rect on the inspector

 ## License
 This project is licensed under the MIT License.